justprateek/medic_bot/data/nlu/nlu-med.md

 - Having stabbing chest aches while deep breathing
 - Difficulty in deep breathing
 - Having low energy and fatigue
+- i think i have pneumonia
+- how to cure my pneumonia
+- suffering from pneumonia
+- i am suffering from pneumonia
+- i have been recently suffering with pneumonia

 ## intent:problem_bronchial_asthma